 Ultimately it is the responsibility of the sub-grantee to assure the greatest fidelity with the management of their approved 21st CCLC Grant as outlined in the General Statement of Assurance1.
-The Arizona Department of Education is required to monitor the quality and effectiveness of the programs operating with funds provided through 21st CCLC grants.
+The Arizona Department of Education (ADE) is required to monitor the quality and effectiveness of the programs operating with funds provided through 21st CCLC grants.

 Monitoring not only serves to ensure compliance, but also provides a means to identify areas that require additional support and technical assistance from ADE.
-Each grantee is assigned to an ADE 21st CCLC Education Program Specialist who will monitor programs, provide guidance and offer support to grant program leaders for the duration of the 21st CCLC Grant to help with successful program implementation.
+Each grantee is assigned to an ADE 21st CCLC Education Program Specialist (EPS) who will monitor programs, provide guidance/technical assistance, and offer support to grant program leaders to maintain compliance with state and federal requirements, and help grant leaders develop successful program implementation for the duration of the 21st CCLC Grant.